This post is also available in: हिन्दी (Hindi)

 ESWL (Extracorporeal shock wave lithotripsy):

-It is a technique that uses sound waves to develop strong vibrations to break the larger stones into smaller tiny pieces that can be passed out through urine.
+It is a technique that uses sound waves to develop strong vibrations to break the larger stones into smaller tiny pieces that can be passed out through urine for Kidney Stones treatment.

 • Procedure: sedation or light anesthesia is given as the procedure may cause moderate pain.
 The procedure takes around 45 to 60 minutes